Table of Contents

-Is your social security application stuck in the “pending adjudication” stage, and you don’t know what it means?
+Is your social security application stuck in the “pending adjudication” stage, and you don’t know what it means for your UI benefits?

 You’re not alone.
-In fact, hundreds of people face this issue daily.
+Hundreds of people face this issue daily.
 Whether you’re moving your address or are applying for unemployment separation pay (or other) benefits anew, the problem might surprise you.

 If your application is “pending adjudication,” it means that fact-finding information about you or your employer is under review.
 It is typically a non-monetary issue that needs resolving.
 Usually, this means that your application is under some review stage, and additional action is required on your part.